jsimms/weathervane/README.md

 Used as a companion web app to an arduino setup.

 ### to-do
-4. Create HTML that displays the data
+1. Create HTML that displays the data
-5. Use jquery to update the page every second or so
+2. Use jquery to update the page every second or so
-6. Do a little CSS for style points
+3. Do a little CSS for style points
-7. Cleanup the checks into one status page